bradchristie/taminations-flutter/assets/info/about.md

 ---

-## Taminations version 1.6.104 built 2026-03-02
+## Taminations version 1.6.105 built 2026-03-17
 Copyright 2026 by Brad Christie.
 This is free software, and you are welcome to modify and redistribute it under the terms of the [GNU GPL license](http://www.gnu.org/licenses/gpl.html).

 ## What's New
-* Fix Chain the Square from RH waves
+* Fix Loop setting
-* More animations for Recoil
 * Sequencer:
-  * Fix random glitch in Separate
+  * Fix keyboard focus when entering abbreviations
-  * Code for Hinge the Lock, Lock the Hinge
-  * Code for Single Ferris Wheel
+  * Code for tagging call combinations

 For a detailed history of changes, view the
 [Git log](https://github.com/bradchristie/taminations-flutter/commits/main)